Summer Opportunities At or Through Williams College

 ● – Provides a student stipend, for up to a maximum of ten weeks of full-time work.
 A minimum of eight weeks of full time work are required to be eligible for free summer housing.

-● – Students are expected spend their time at Williams working closely in person with faculty members, as one of the goals of this initiative is to foster a student summer research climate on campus.
+● – Students are expected to spend their time at Williams working closely in person with faculty members, as one of the goals of this initiative is to foster a student summer research climate on campus.

 - Bronfman Summer Fellowship in Jewish Studies